SidharthBhatt/lora/README.md

 Intro:
-Ever gone camping and wondered what animals were around you?
+Ever touched grass and wondered what animals were around you?
+The vast majority of them aren't thrilled to meet you.
 Limited cell service, SD cards are too time intensive, and wifi's range is too limited.
-Introducing a custom trail camera featuring a lora rasberry pi hat PCB and worlds first open source lora video streaming protocol written in python.
+Introducing a unique trail camera featuring a lora rasberry pi hat PCB and worlds first open source lora video streaming protocol written in python.
 I literally wrote the code so an image can be converted into bytes, turned into radio frequencies, and subsequently decoded up to 2 miles away.
 Images take less than a minute to be sent and can be sorted with a modified version of PyTorch Wildlife.

 Motivation:
 Really wanted to do a big project (after doing many small ones) and this one was accessible, interesting, and made the world a better place.
 I took a prototype of this on Hackclub's the trail.